CanyonTurtle/dvhs-devteams/docs/articles/ROBOTC/pid.md

 }
 ```

-If the arm is above the targetted value, it will power downwards.
-If it is below the targetted value, it will power upwards.
+If the arm is above the targeted value, it will power downwards.
+If it is below the targeted value, it will power upwards.
 This is still not the best solution though.
 The arm won't hold at the wanted target.
 It will instead oscillate between being above and below the target.
 How can we *get slower as we approach the right answer?*

 With these difficulties in mind, let's learn about a PID controller, which solves these challenges for us.